Cheap Alternatives to Hotels: Save Money On Lodging!

 There are two ways to earn points from credit cards.

-- For every dollar spent on the card, you’ll earn points that you can redeem for nights at participating hotels.
+For every dollar spent on the card, you’ll earn points that you can redeem for nights at participating hotels.
 When using a card to earn points, it’s wise to be aware of how to earn bonus miles.

-- Most cards will offer additional points per dollar if you use the card at the branded hotel, through their shopping portal and partners, or in select types of merchants, such as grocery stores or gas stations.
+Most cards will offer additional points per dollar if you use the card at the branded hotel, through their shopping portal and partners, or in select types of merchants, such as grocery stores or gas stations.

-- Be sure to check the terms of the card for all the specifics and promotions.
+Be sure to check the terms of the card for all the specifics and promotions.

-- Some cards give you points just for being approved, others grant points after a first purchase, still others, grant points with a minimum spend in a short period of time.
+Some cards give you points just for being approved, others grant points after a first purchase, still others, grant points with a minimum spend in a short period of time.

-- The best offers typically give you a large signup bonus when you spend a few thousand dollars in the first three months of having the card.
+The best offers typically give you a large signup bonus when you spend a few thousand dollars in the first three months of having the card.

-- Be sure to pay attention to the promotion details because it’s common place for banks to offer a few thousand extra points for adding an additional user on your newly obtained credit card.
+Be sure to pay attention to the promotion details because it’s common place for banks to offer a few thousand extra points for adding an additional user on your newly obtained credit card.

 Tip: We use our Hilton Ascend American Express for everyday purchase to earn points towards free nights at Hilton!
 Use our link and we'll both get a bonus!
 You'll earn 75,000 Bonus Points after you spend $2,000 or more in purchases with your new Card within the first 3 months of Card Membership and an additional 25,000 Bonus Points after you make an additional $1,000 in purchases with your new Card within your first 6 months.

 So, you have an account full of points you’ve earned.
 If you book a night at the first hotel you find you’ll probably get a poor redemption value.
 There’s a big difference between a hotel in downtown Manhattan or Paris, versus the outskirts of town.

-So think of points as cash, and use them as wisely as possible.
-We’re careful to only stay at high end, high category/tier hotels on special occasions.
-Instead, we search the area for lower redemption rates so we spend less points per night, and get a better value or Cost Per Mile/Point (CPM/CPP).
-This allows our points to last longer and affords us more nights at a hotel.
-In essence, this increases the cash value of each point.
+So think of points as cash and use them wisely.
+We’re careful to only stay at high-end, high category/tier hotels on special occasions.
+More often than not, we search the area for lower redemption rates so we spend less points per night and get a better value or Cost Per Mile/Point (CPM/CPP).
+This allows our points to last longer and therefore affords us more nights at a hotel.

 If you’re able to accumulate points at multiple hotel brands, you’ll have options that’ll allow you to choose the room with the best value.

 Tip: Being budget travelers, we seek out the best redemption values when staying at hotels.
 This means we generally stay at category one or two hotels, with the occasional category three.
 If you're like us then you're tired of searching for the best award redemption value hotels on each branded website.
 So, we made it a whole lot easier and made an inclusive map of all United States and international Hilton, SPG/Marriott, Radisson, and Hyatt, category one, two, and three hotels!